 Rogers State University and OU-Tulsa are offering new opportunities to increase the region’s college-educated workforce.

-Beginning in August, upper-level classes of RSU degree programs in Business Administration and Public Affairs will be offered at the OU-Tulsa Schusterman Center.
+Beginning in August, upper-level classes of RSU degree programs in Business Administration and Political Science will be offered at the OU-Tulsa Schusterman Center.
 The offerings follow an agreement filed jointly by RSU President Dr. Larry Rice and OU-Tulsa President Dr. John Schumann with the Oklahoma State Regents for Higher Education.

 The agreement marks the first time in history that RSU classes will be available in Tulsa.